Loading...

 Learning Outcomes

-Our goal is that at the end of this course every participant will be able to review cheese making procedures, understand their technological bases, and adapt them for manufacture in their own facilities.
-More specifically, participants in this course will:
+Our goal is that at the end of this course you will be able to review cheese making procedures, understand their technological bases, and adapt them for manufacture in your own facilities.
+More specifically, you will be able to:

-• Have a working knowledge of primary and secondary cultures and be able to intelligently discuss culture selection and applications for various cheeses;
+• Gain a working knowledge of primary and secondary cultures and be able to intelligently discuss culture selection and applications for various cheeses

-• Have a working knowledge of the principles of milk coagulation, and of selection and use of coagulants;
+• Obtain a working knowledge of the principles of milk coagulation, and of selection and use of coagulants and other cheese ingredients

 • Explain the objectives and technical parameters of each processing step in cheesemaking

-• Be able to perform basic cheese yield calculations and explain the principal factors affecting cheese yield;
+• Perform basic cheese yield calculations and explain the principal factors affecting cheese yield

 • Classify cheeses based on basic manufacturing technologies such as acid versus rennet coagulation